FormingWorlds/PROTEUS/TROUBLESHOOTING.md

 Most Linux distributions do not come with `ksh` installed, while MacOS seems to.
 If you get an error relating to `ksh` not being found, check that you did all of the installation steps.
 One step under 'Setup SOCRATES' involves replacing `ksh` with `bash` in all of the SOCRATES executables.

 ### MacOS: Python / netCDF error `Library not loaded: '@rpath/libcrypto.3.dylib'`
-Create a symlink in the local Python installation (here shown for `bash` terminal): `brew install openssl`.
+Create a symlink in the local Python installation (here shown for `bash` terminal).
+See https://pavcreations.com/dyld-library-not-loaded-libssl-1-1-dylib-fix-on-macos/

+`brew install openssl`.

 Follow the instructions at the end of the `openssl` installation: